windmaomao/adventofcode/2015/md/01_part2.md

 The problem is a bit different from the previous `sum`, because we need to keep track of the intermediate result for each step so to know if we reach the destination.

-Therefore we use one variantion of `reduce` (implementation of `sum`), to `scan` the collection and store all snapshots of answers while adding each item up.

 You might already notice `asSequence` in the above.
-It's here for saving us going over the entire list, so that `indexOf` can terminate the `scan` right after it makes a match.
+It's here for saving us going over the entire list.
+Right after we have a match via `indexOf`, it'll stop.
+Bingo!
+Saving us to write a `while` here.

+>  You might wonder why we can not use `sum` after `asSequence`.
+The short answer is that `sum` produces `Int` instead of `sequence` , which prevents us taking advantage of sequence of deferring mechanism.

 #### Test